Nationally recognized for student experience

 Limited space is available at the Mozarteum University of Music for qualified BGSU music students.
 Any participant in the Salzburg program can usually arrange to take lessons at this Salzburg institution and will also find ample opportunity to participate in singing groups or ensembles.
 Mozarteum courses – usually one or two per semester – may be taken in addition to a regular undergraduate program of studies.

-The German program is part of the Department of World Languages and Cultures in the BGSU College of Arts and Sciences.
+The world languages and culture program with a specialization in German is part of the Department of World Languages and Cultures in the BGSU College of Arts and Sciences.

 Accreditation